 View Larger Map

-The shelter is also closed on the second Friday and Saturday of each month to prepare for our monthly pet adoption events.
+The shelter is also closed on the 1st, 2nd, and 3rd Saturday of each month to hold our monthly off-site mobile pet adoption events.
 Please see our calendar of events for future dates, locations and times of our mobile adoptions.